 - Add extra flavor to meat or fish by marinating it in sweet juices, sweet and sour sauce or dressings.
 Use seasonings like basil, oregano or rosemary to add flavor.
 Bacon, ham and onion can add flavor to vegetables.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and until mitotane is not detectable in your blood.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breast feed while receiving this medication.